 So, how do you find a roommate?
 Join the USF Class of 2024 (or the year you will graduate) Facebook page.
 Attach good pictures of yourself and add a short description about you.
 Lots of students find their roommates this way.
 Be honest!
 No one wants to learn that the person you finally meet isn’t at all who they said.
 Try to avoid the same “I like to go out, but school is my number one priority” line.
 Once you start looking at a person’s social media, you will get a good idea of the person that they are.

 Other sites that have USF roommate search listings are:

 Pay attention to USF housing request dates!
-Sign-ups fill up fast and if you are going to request a certain roommate, then you BOTH must have all steps complete at the same time.
-The Housing Application steps are found here.
+Sign-ups fill up fast and if you are going to request a certain roommate, then you BOTH must have all steps completed at the same time.
+The Housing Application steps.
 Keep checking back for the semester dates that apply to you.

 So, if your roommate is a match made in heaven, then great!
 But if it’s not, remember that a year of college goes by super-fast.
 Learn from your experiences and you will find great people to live with.